magento/devdocs/src/guides/v2.3/comp-mgr/cli/cli-upgrade.md

 Complete the following prerequisites to prepare your environment before starting the upgrade process:

 -  **Determine whether your current catalog search engine is supported**-Avoid significant upgrade errors by ensuring your search engine complies with 2.3 requirements.
-See [Check the catalog search engine] for more details.
+See [Verify Elasticsearch is installed] for more details.
 -  **Complete the Update and upgrade checklist**—To avoid possible errors during installation or upgrading, complete the [Update and upgrade checklist].
 -  **Set the `pub/` directory root**—See [Modify docroot to improve security][] for more details.
 -  **Check PHP and environment settings**—Verify that your PHP and other environment settings are compatible with the [system requirements].